qpmr/Typer/README.md

-This application can help you to improve your typing speed It's GUI based on Tkinter, so you need only Python 3.7 or later.
+This application can help you improve your typing speed.
+It has a GUI based on Tkinter, which means you only need Python 3.7 or later.